HisFun2305/homepage/README.md

 # Wish.com Jarvis
-#### Video Demo:  (https://youtu.be/Si-vZV9jcS4) (Note: to comply with the 3 minute limit the video is sped up by 1.9 times.
-Feel free to reduce the speed if neccesary)
 #### Description: A personal task manager
 #### Hosted on: https://hbfan2305.pythonanywhere.com/

 ## [app.py](app.py)
-A python flask application used as the backend of the project. imports sqlite3, a SQL database manager that has all neccessary functionality for my use case.
-Initialses the flask application with `app = Flask(__name__)`
+A python flask application was used as the backend of the project. imports sqlite3, a SQL database manager that has all the necessary functionality for my use case.
+Initializes the flask application with `app = Flask(__name__)`

 ### create_connection
 A function that connects to a sqlite database, gracefully handles exceptions

 ### index
 Homepage of website, implements the SAD(System to Alleviate Depression).
 - On `GET`(`else:`), data from the 'sad' table is obtained and processed into a python list.
-A random item in the array is selected, and passed into the jinja placeholder `SAD` in `index.html`, and an `active` class is passed into the `active1` placeholer, to highlight the active tab in the navigation bar
+A random item in the array is selected, and passed into the jinja placeholder `SAD` in `index.html`, and an `active` class is passed into the `active1` placeholder, to highlight the active tab in the navigation bar
 - On `POST`, the json input is parsed into a string(`"".join(txt)`) and placed into a list so that it plays nice with `db.execute()`.
 The code tries to input the POSTed text into the 'sad' table, and takes advantage of the `UNIQUE` condition of the only column in the table to prevent duplicates in the table by catching the `sqlite3.IntegrityError` exception, and returns a human-friendly response to the client that performed the POST.

 ### todo